George C. Scott: 1990–1999

 In 1990, he voiced two villainous roles: Smoke in the television special Cartoon All-Stars to the Rescue and Percival McLeach in the Disney film The Rescuers Down Under.
 He was featured in The Exorcist III (1990).
 For TV, he starred in Descending Angel (also 1990) and Finding the Way Home (1991).
 On Broadway, he directed and appeared in a revival of On Borrowed Time (1991–92).
 He had a supporting role in Curacao (1993) and Malice (1993).
 Scott had a starring role in Traps (1994) but the series only ran for five episodes.
 He also had a semi-regular role on another short-lived series New York News (1995).
 Around this time, Scott appeared in such feature films as The Whipping Boy (1994), Tyson (1995), and Angus (1995).
 Scott received another Tony nomination for his performance as Henry Drummond in a revival of Inherit the Wind (1996).
 In the latter play, he had to miss many performances due to illness, with his role being taken over by National Actors Theatre artistic director Tony Randall.
-In 1996, he received an honorary Drama Desk Award for a lifetime devotion to theatre.
+In 1996, he received an honorary Drama Desk Award for a lifetime devotion to American theatre.

 On the small screen, Scott appeared in Country Justice (1996), Titanic (1996) (as the ship's captain), and The Searchers (1996).
 Scott portrayed Juror No. 3 in the television film 12 Angry Men (1997), the role played by Lee J. Cobb in the 1957 film, for which he would win another Emmy Award.
 He hosted Weapons at War on A&E TV, but was replaced after one season by Gerald McRaney.
 Weapons at War moved to The History Channel with Scott still credited as host for the first season.
 Scott was replaced by Robert Conrad after his death in 1999.
 He had support roles in Gloria (1999) for Sidney Lumet and Rocky Marciano (1999).
 Scott made his last film, the television film Inherit the Wind (1999), portraying Matthew Harrison Brady (ironically opposite the role he had played on stage) with Jack Lemmon as Henry Drummond, with whom he had also worked in 12 Angry Men.
 Scott had a reputation for being moody and mercurial while on the set.
 "There is no question you get pumped up by the recognition ...
 Then a self-loathing sets in when you realize you're enjoying it", he was quoted as saying.
 One anecdote relates that one of his stage co-stars, Maureen Stapleton, told the director of Neil Simon's Plaza Suite, "I don't know what to do – I'm scared of him."
 The director, Mike Nichols, replied, "My dear, everyone is scared of George C. Scott."